JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/Plots.md

 end
 ```

-When the animation is created, we can save it as a gif using the `gif` function
+When the animation is created, we can save it as a gif using the `gif` function.

 ```julia
 gif(anim, "animsincos.gif", fps = 15)